School Safety and Security Assessment Services

 If hardware or staffing enhancements are warranted, they are always placed within a broader, comprehensive strategy — never as stand-alone fixes.

-Districts often use our final report to:
+Districts often use our final school safety and security assessment report to:

 Build strategic safety plans